QuentinRa/blog.quentinra.dev/special/web/index.md

 with a URL like this ``http://pgsql.pedago.ensiie.fr/~prenom.nom/``.

-If you didn't, create a ``public_html`` in your home (if you are on ENSIIE server otherwise check the course HTML/CSS/JS/PHP).
+If you didn't, create a ``public_html`` in your home (if you are on the ENSIIE server otherwise check the course HTML/CSS/JS/PHP).
 Don't forget to set the permissions for a folder like